jserranohidalgo/spark-intro/README.md

     2.2 Go to the folder where you want to download this repo

-    2.3 Run this command
+    2.3 Run this command:
     ```bash
     git clone https://github.com/jserranohidalgo/spark-intro.git [<nombre del proyecto>]
     ```

-    2.4
+    2.4 Move into your local repository
     ```bash
     cd <nombre del proyecto>
     ```
-3. Run the docker
+3. Run the docker image for Spark

     3.1 Make sure that docker daemon is running